Update – July 8, 2025

 Monitor Legislative and Regulatory Developments: Congress and federal agencies can take action to change the situation.
 Companies should stay informed about legislative proposals regarding the methane tax, any guidance or actions from the EPA, and the progress of ongoing legal challenges related to methane regulations.

 Assess Potential Financial Exposure: Using data reported under Subpart W, companies can model potential tax liabilities based on the IRA's specified rates.
-This analysis can help companies understand potential financial implications should a mechanism for collecting the tax be established in the future.
+This analysis can help companies understand potential financial implications should a mechanism for collecting the tax be re-established closer to the now-effective 2035 payment window.

-The repeal of the EPA's WEC Rule has introduced uncertainty regarding the immediate implementation and collection of the federal methane tax for 2024.
-While the underlying tax provision from the IRA remains law, the path forward for its administration is currently unclear and subject to potential future legislative actions by Congress.
-Companies should consider understanding and complying with the 2024 Methane Rule, accurate reporting, and close monitoring of policy developments.
+The repeal of the EPA's WEC Rule, combined with the 10-year delay enacted through the FY2025 budget bill, has postponed immediate implementation and collection of the federal methane tax.
+While the underlying tax provision from the IRA remains law, its future administration is uncertain and contingent on legislative or regulatory developments.
+Companies should consider continuing to focus on compliance with the 2024 Methane Rule, improving emissions data quality, and tracking policy developments that could shape long-term obligations.